lennartkloock/simple-password-vault/README.md

 ### 🔧 Configuration

-To make sure the password vault can encrypt all stored passwords securely, please generate a new RSA keypair first.
+To make sure the password vault can encrypt all stored passwords securely, please generate a new RSA keypair.
 The keypair must be encoded in PEM PKCS#1.

 ```shell
 openssl genrsa -out keys/rsakey.pem 2048
 openssl rsa -in keys/rsakey.pem -outform PEM -pubout -out keys/rsapubkey.pem
 ```

 To configure the password vault, please edit the `Rocket.toml` file.
-Since the password vault is built on top of the [Rocket](https://rocket.rs) framework, the configuration format and all of [rocket's configuration parameters](https://rocket.rs/v0.5-rc/guide/configuration/#overview) can be used to further configure the password vault.
+Since the password vault is built on top of the [Rocket](https://rocket.rs) framework, the configuration format and all of [rocket's configuration parameters](https://rocket.rs/v0.5-rc/guide/configuration) can be used to further configure the password vault.

 Additionally, the following keys can be used: